-How to work as a nanny (or how to get started in this amazing industry!)
+How to work as a nanny and join this amazing industry!

 A blog by Amanda Ferguson (@nannyofoz) – Nanager Recruitment Manager + Career Nanny.